virusme/Automated-Trader-for-The-Chartist/README.md

 ### Auto Trade: Trade Settings
-The data provided in this setting will be used by auto-trader for determining your choice of security type, exchange, position size, etc.
+The data provided in this setting will be used by auto-trader for determining your choice of position size, equity currency, leverage, etc.
 These settings need to be set once and are saved locally for future use.

 <br>